KD131/Flow2ChatServer/README.md

-## Quick Start Project for the Chat - Server
+## Quick Start Project for the Chat - server

 Simple Maven Project which can be used for the Chat-CA